 Analysis Shows States With Strong Gun Safety Laws Spend Less on Repercussions of Gun Violence Than States With Lax Laws

-JACKSON — Everytown for Gun Safety Support Fund released new research detailing the economic impact of gun violence across the U.S. and by state, with Mississippi having the 2nd highest total cost per resident.
+MONTGOMERY — Everytown for Gun Safety Support Fund released new research detailing the economic impact of gun violence across the U.S. and by state, with Alabama having the 4th highest total cost per resident.
 The report covers immediate costs starting at the scene of a shooting; subsequent costs such as long-term physical and mental health care, lost earnings and criminal justice costs; and puts a dollar value on the pain, suffering and lost well-being of victims and their families.

-The analysis also highlights that states with strong gun safety laws such as Massachusetts, Rhode Island, and Hawaii have a lower cost for gun violence per resident than states with lax gun laws, including Mississippi.
-Every year, gun violence in the U.S. kills 40,000 people, wounds twice as many, and costs our nation $557 billion in an average year — including costing Mississippi $9.9 billion annually.
+The analysis also highlights that states with strong gun safety laws such as Massachusetts, Rhode Island, and Hawaii have a lower cost for gun violence per resident than states with lax gun laws, including Alabama.
+Every year, gun violence in the U.S. kills 40,000 people, wounds twice as many, and costs our nation $557 billion in an average year — including costing Alabama $15.4 billion annually.

 For a state by state breakdown, see appendix below.
-Mississippi Moms Demand Action and Students Demand Action volunteers are available for interviews.
+Alabama Moms Demand Action and Students Demand Action volunteers are available for interviews.